The Boundary Time Crystal as a light source for collectively enhanced sensing

 \textit{Fundamental bounds on precision.---} To set the stage, we briefly introduce the ultimate limit on precision with which an external phase shift can be measured, using a dissipative many-body quantum system as a light source.
 The dynamics shall be described by a Lindblad master equation ($\hbar = 1$)

-with the dissipator $\mathcal{D}[\mathcal{O}]\rho=\mathcal{O}\rho \mathcal{O}^\dagger - \{\mathcal{O}^\dagger \mathcal{O} , \rho \}/2$ and the density matrix reduced to the system $\rho$.
-The Hamiltonian $\hat{H}$ describes coherent processes, for instance the coherent driving of the source system by the light inside a cavity as illustrated in \subfigref{fig:measurement_setups}{1(a)}.
-The jump operator $\hat{L}$ describes the emission of a photon by the source system with the corresponding rate $\kappa$ into an environment, for example out of the cavity into a waveguide.
-In the input output formalism \cite{ZollerGardiner}, the global state of system and environment is a matrix product state (MPS) $\ket{\psi_\varphi}$ \cite{Gammelmark2014,Macieszczak2014,Yang}.
+with the dissipator $\mathcal{D}[\mathcal{O}]\rho=\mathcal{O}\rho \mathcal{O}^\dagger - \{\mathcal{O}^\dagger \mathcal{O} , \rho \}/2$ and the reduced system state $\rho$.
+The Hamiltonian $\hat{H}$ describes coherent processes, e.g., coherent driving of the source system by the light inside a cavity [cf. \subfigref{fig:measurement_setups}{1(a)}].
+The jump operator $\hat{L}$ describes photon emission by the source system at rate $\kappa$, e.g., out of the cavity into a waveguide.
+In the input-output formalism \cite{ZollerGardiner}, the global state of system and environment is a matrix product state (MPS) $\ket{\psi_\varphi}$ \cite{Gammelmark2014,Macieszczak2014,Yang}.
 When guided through an unknown sample, the light emitted by the source system acquires a phase shift $\varphi$ [see \subfigref{fig:measurement_setups}{1(a)}], which is described by the unitary transformation $\ket{\psi_\varphi} = e^{-i\hat{\Lambda}\varphi} \ket{\psi_0}$ \cite{Macieszczak2014}.
 Here the state $\ket{\psi_0}$ is the global state in absence of a phase shift, and $\hat{\Lambda}$ is the photon count operator (see Supplemental Material (SM)\cite{SM} for details).
 Effectively, the unitary transformation of the global state can be expressed as a transformation of the system jump operator corresponding to the emission of a photon $\hat{L}\to e^{-i\varphi}\hat{L}$ \cite{Macieszczak2014}.

 As a figure of merit for the performance of a measurement of the parameter $\varphi$, we consider the estimation error $\delta \varphi$.
 This is formally given by the standard deviation of an unbiased estimator specific for a given measurement protocol \cite{Cramér1946, Braunstein1994, WisemanMilburn2009, Cabot2024}.
 Optimizing over all possible measurements yields the quantum Cram\'er-Rao bound (QCRB) for the estimation error \cite{Braunstein1994, WisemanMilburn2009}